citation-file-format/citation-file-format/README.md

 If you get no output, then congratulations, your `CITATION.cff` file is valid.

 If you get a Traceback with error messages, look for the relevant validation error and fix it.
-If the output is very long, it may help if you search it for `jsonschema.exceptions.ValidationError`.
+If the output is very long, it may help if you search it for lines starting with `jsonschema.exceptions.ValidationError`.

 <!-- Later, this should link to tutorials -->